-- 18% DAX Index: I am holding ETF shares of the Xtrackers DAX UCITS ETF Income 1D, a replicate ETF, mirroring the German DAX, with a TER of 0.09%.
-I have to admit that I would no longer invest in a DAX ETF today and that I am planning to sell my shares in the near future (see home country bias when buying them.
+- 0% DAX Index: I previously held ETF shares of the Xtrackers DAX UCITS ETF Income 1D, a replicate ETF, mirroring the German DAX, with a TER of 0.09%.
+I have to admit that I fell for the home country bias when buying them.
 I sold them in late 2019.

 ETF’s in my portfolio

 |World Index||69%||UBS ETF (LU) MSCI World UCITS ETF (USD) A-dis||LU0340285161||0.30%||Physical||USD||Distributing|

 |Emerging Market Index||5%||Amundi MSCI Emerging Markets UCITS ETF EUR (A)||LU1681045370||0.20%||Synthetic||EUR||Accumulating|

 How did I start?